ProjectMilestonegroupL/MilestoneProject/README.md

 At first we based our architecture similarly at LeNet CNN and then we made several changes to obtain a good one.
 The final architecture is (insérer image du code)
 We tried many optimizers and activation functions.

-Best configuration with Adam as optimizer and ReLU as activation function.
+Best configuration with Adam as optimizer and reLU as activation function.

 The model overfitted so we decided to try adding dropout or/and batch normalization.